aj-learnings/workbuddy-api/README.md

       java -jar "target/workbuddy-api-0.0.1-SNAPSHOT.jar"
       ```

+4. **The application will be available at http://localhost:9401/api/workbuddy**
 ## Documentation

 The [postman collection and environment](https://github.com/aj-learnings/workbuddy-api/tree/master/postman) is present in the repository.
 You can import that in [Postman](https://www.postman.com/downloads/).